Jehovah's Witnesses believe they are free. They laugh at people who call them a cult.

 If you're interested in joining the Jehovah's Witnesses, please take a look at the negative and positive aspects of belonging to this controversial faith.
 Before you make a decision, please consider this eye opening article, Should I Get Baptized As A Jehovah's Witness?

-1. Compare how 8 JW's answer the question about whether they are a cult.
+1. Compare how 8 JW's answer the question about whether they are a right, wrong, or a cult.
 Then watch this video in which the organization tells JW's they must shun their parents, children, and other relatives who leave.
 The Watchtower has been teaching this since 1952 and they've done a pretty good job keeping the truth hidden from the general public.